 “Payment Schedule” shall mean the payment schedule as set forth in Exhibit C-2.

-”Performance Test” shall mean the test conducted by Contractor in accordance with the test procedures in Exhibit E-3 to demonstrate the Electrical Output and Heat Rate of the Facility
+”Performance Test” shall mean the test conducted by Contractor in accordance with the test procedures in Exhibit E-3 to demonstrate the Electrical Output and Heat Rate of the New Facility

 “Person” shall mean any natural person, corporation, company, partnership (general or limited), limited liability company, business trust, or other entity or association.